marxin/texi2rst-generated/sphinx/gccint/support-for-nested-functions.rst

 descriptor support, or can use GCC's generic descriptor implementation for nested functions.

-.. index:: TARGET_CUSTOM_FUNCTION_DESCRIPTORS
+.. c:var:: int TARGET_CUSTOM_FUNCTION_DESCRIPTORS

-Target HookintTARGET_CUSTOM_FUNCTION_DESCRIPTORSIf the target can use GCC's generic descriptor mechanism for nested functions, define this hook to a power of 2 representing an unused bit in function pointers which can be used to differentiate descriptors at run time.
+  If the target can use GCC's generic descriptor mechanism for nested functions, define this hook to a power of 2 representing an unused bit in function pointers which can be used to differentiate descriptors at run time.
 This value gives the number of bytes by which descriptor pointers are misaligned compared to function pointers.
 For example, on targets that require functions to be aligned to a 4-byte boundary, a value of either 1 or 2 is appropriate unless the architecture already reserves the bit for another purpose, such as on ARM.

   Define this hook to 0 if the target implements ABI support for function descriptors in its standard calling sequence, like for example HPPA or IA-64.

   Using descriptors for nested functions eliminates the need for trampolines that reside on the stack and require it to be made executable.

 The following macros tell GCC how to generate code to allocate and initialize an executable trampoline.
 You can also use this interface